-A gift letter is a document that helps satisfy a mortgage lender’s requirement that a borrower’s down payment funds are coming from legitimate sources, explains Jessi Bostic, broker/owner of Kismet Lending in Salt Lake City.
-The lender needs to know that the funds came from someone with a relationship to the homebuyer, and that the money isn’t coming from somewhere illegal.
+A gift letter is a document that helps satisfy the requirement that a borrower’s down payment funds come from legitimate sources.
+The mortgage lender needs to know that the funds came from someone with a relationship to the homebuyer, and that the money isn’t coming from somewhere illegal.

 Through a gift letter, the giver verifies in writing not only that he or she actually gave the gift, but also that he or she had the financial means to give it by providing bank statements as proof.
-This is especially important for FHA loans, Bostic says.
+This is especially important for FHA loans.

 The giver also verifies that the funds won’t ever have to be paid back by the recipient.
 If the recipient were to have to pay the gift back, the lender would have to calculate that in terms of repayment to see if the homebuyer would still qualify for the loan.

 At minimum, a gift letter should include:

 - Who the giver is and where the gift is sourced from

 - Evidence of the giver’s ability to gift the money